sst/guide/_posts/2021-10-28-buildforce-is-creating-the-first-ever-career-platform-for-the-construction-trade-with-sst.md

 ### Enter SST

 Around 2 months ago the team came together and decided they needed to make a change.
-They had heard about [SST](/) and the [Serverless Stack Guide]({% link guide.md %}).
+They had heard about [SST](/) and the [SST Guide]({% link guide.md %}).
 They decided they needed to take a deeper look.

 As they tried out SST, _"We were blown away by the local development environment"_, says Michael.
 The entire team decided to move to SST.